doanthuanthanh88/testapi6/README.md

   - OutputFile:     # Save data to file
   - DocSwagger:     # Save to swagger document
   - DocMarkdown:    # Save to markdown document
-  ...
+  - DocSequence:    # Generate to sequence diagram base on comments in code ...
 ```